 Inverter transfer switch from 1999 D

 Here are some more pictures of transfer switches.
-Click on the link below to see them.
-These are relatively large files.

 As a bonus, you now have a spare transfer switch, the same type as is used to switch between shore power and generator power.